White oak

 But there’s something worth noting here — the weight behind the word oak for her generation.
 She grew up in a world where white oak wasn’t rare or exotic.
 It was simply the wood the world was made from.
 In Manitoba, if something was oak, it was white oak.
 They didn’t need to specify the species.
 They just called it oak because that’s what builders used.

 She would walk into church and the doors were oak, the trim was oak, the pews were oak, the floors were oak.
 The bank was the same.
 The train station.
 Government buildings.
 Schools.
 Everywhere she went, the places built to last were built with oak.
+In her own house the floors were white oak.
 She saw it hold up under decades of use, weather, boots, hands, and time.
 Oak didn’t just have a reputation — it had proof.

 Then the world shifted.
 Particle board arrived.
 Veneers got thinner.
 Joinery got weaker.
 Everything got cheaper and faster.
 And yes, it worked — but to her, it wasn’t the same.
 She missed the weight of real oak, the honesty of it, the way it felt like a promise.
 That’s what I heard in her voice all those years ago, even if I didn’t understand it at the time.
 It took me years to realize she wasn’t just talking about furniture.
 She was talking about a world that valued things built to last.